 Pros of InterCity

-- Great bus network
+- It’s a great bus network

 Cons of InterCity